lantenak/last_stone_weight/README.md

 # What is it?

 This project plots the distribution of outputs from LeetCode problem [1046.
 Last Stone Weight](https://leetcode.com/problems/last-stone-weight/description/)
+This repository uses code from the [NeetCode](https://www.youtube.com/@NeetCode) YouTube channel

 ![](https://github.com/lantenak/last_stone_weight/blob/main/images/stone_head.jpg)